Rob Monk Memorial Handicap - Race Report

 Country Traffic

-Coming into the last lap rounding the corner towards the local football ground, Fergus has dig and finds separation between himself and the bunch.
+Coming into the last lap rounding the corner towards the local football ground, Fergus has a dig and finds separation between himself and the bunch.
 I chase him down and say ask "are you trying to get a break?"
 A sheepish "yes" is the reply.
 Ferg's is the wheel to follow, but we cannot be certain that we won't get caught.
 If B & C grade have merged, they could still be a threat to our chances.
 We continue to work cohesively until just short of the last corner, when Fergus unleashed an almighty attack from which there would be no answer.

 Last two minutes of the race